forestgrape/coronavirus/index.md

 * [Salathe et al](#salathe) simulate both the airborne and droplet spread of influenza, using observed contact patters of students.
 They find that good ventilation can be as effective as vaccinating around half of the population.

 ### distancing
-Both aersol/droplets (reek of alcohol like spread) and dry particulates (smoke like) can be reduced with distancing.
-Outside or with good ventilation less distance is required.
+Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
+Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
-Wind direction should be considered as with avoiding a fire's smoke.
-Airflow due to ventilation can have a direction too: kitchen hood and toilet venting draw air.
+Wind direction should be considered outside.
+Inside, airflow can have a direction too: e.g. kitchen hood and toilet venting draw air.

 <p id='monitor'></p>